• Skip to primary navigation

 This amazing crustless cottage cheese cheesecake is called Zapekanva a.k.a.
 Zapekanka, and is popular in Eastern Europe - in Russia, Ukraine, and Belarus.
 People there have it for breakfast or even as a dessert!
 Some folks like to throw in raisins.

 If you've had cheesecake before, imagine that without the crust and with a slightly denser texture.
-It's delicious!
+It's my family's and my current favorite baked cottage cheese dessert.

-I have been a big fan of cheesecake ever since I tried a fluffy Japanese one.
-And since I am the protein girl, I thought I'd create a high-protein, low calorie, and low carb, healthy version that I can enjoy with my family.
+I have been a big fan of healthy cheesecake ever since I tried a fluffy Japanese one.
+And since I am the protein girl, and after some trial and error while recipe testing.
+I finally created a high-protein cheesecake recipe that's also low calorie and low carb.

 Jump to: